Denoising Task Routing for Diffusion Models: Reproducibility Statement

 \section{Reproducibility Statement}

 We present details on implementation and experimental setups in our main manuscripts and Appendix.
-To further future works from outwork, we will release our experimental codes and checkpoints upon acceptance of our paper.
+To further future works from our work, we release our experimental codes and checkpoints at~\href{https://github.com/byeongjun-park/DTR}{https://github.com/byeongjun-park/DTR}.

 \addtocontents{toc}{ } \definecolor{linkcolor}{HTML}{000000}